simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Conditional-Logic-in-ResearchKit/Conditional-Logic-in-ResearchKit.md

 Familiarize yourself with the following classes to conditionally hide or show a question based on results from questions within the same form.

-- `ORKResultSelector` - Same as the section above.
+- `ORKResultSelector` - A class that identifies a result within a set of task results.
-- `ORKResultPredicate` - Same as the section above.
+- `ORKResultPredicate` - Creates a predicate by accepting an `ORKResultSelector` and the expected result.
-- `ORKPredicateFormItemVisibilityRule` - A class that determines if the formItem it's attached to is hidden or visible if a given `ORKResultPredicate` is true.
+- `ORKPredicateFormItemVisibilityRule` - A class that determines if the form item it's attached to is hidden or visible if a given `ORKResultPredicate` is true.

-Following the previous example, use the same questions, but now with both on the same page.
+Following the previous example, use the same questions but now with both on the same page.

 - **Answering yes**: makes the apple choice question visible.